 Anna Magee: has worked (voluntarily) with OSH literacy for a number of years (initially as a student intern).
 In particular she has given input and developed lessons to make them more appealing, accessible and fun for young people.
 She has also assisted with administrative tasks such as preparing and editing Power-Point presentations and correspondences as well as other duties relating to running an educational NGO.
 She has excellent admininistration, interpersonal and computer skills and has always shown commitment, sympathy and concern relating to educating young people, especially females, who may be less fortunate than herself.

 Although still very young, Anna is mature and responsible, yet full of youthful dynamism and great ideas.
 She has already gained impressive qualifications, skills and experience as an English language and literacy teacher.
 She has a deep-rooted commitment and enthusiasm to build a career in education.
 This is not surprising as she comes from a long line of educators.
 Both her parents and many other family members are English teachers (her uncle is the founder of OSH literacy).
 She was educated at the prestigious Kent Grammar School for Girls and then obtained her degree in English from the Queen’s University, Belfast (A Russel Group University).
 During her second year she was accepted onto a CELTA programme with International House.
 After passing the course, she gained further teaching experience at Belfast’s other main EFL school: The Belfast International Language Academy, where she initially worked as a summer-school teacher.
 The academy then offered her the opportunity to teach adult evening classes.
 Despite her heavy work-load, Anna has never refused any work we have asked her to do, nor has she accepted any payment we have offered her, insisting instead that the money should go towards training young girls about health and safety.
 Having achieved her degree, Anna has now decided that she would like to gain a few years’ overseas English teaching experience prior to undertaking her PGCE.
-She is currently working as an EFL teacher in Milan, Italy, where she is teaching kids, adult and business English.
-However, we still call upon her voluntary services now and again.
-We cannot thank or praise this intelligent, dedicated, hardworking and charming young English lady and teacher highly enough.
+We cannot thank or recommend this intelligent, dedicated, hardworking and charming young English lady and teacher highly enough.

 Contact Anna: email: firstname.lastname@example.org